-Michigan uses a “modified comparative fault” rule to settle cases in which the injured person is found to be partly at fault.
+Michigan uses a “modified comparative fault” rule to resolve cases in which the injured person is found to be partly at fault.
 Under this rule, damages are reduced if the injured person is found to share any amount of fault, and damages are eliminated altogether if the injured person is found to be 50 percent or more at fault.

-Michigan courts are required to apply the modified comparative fault rule in injury cases.
+Michigan courts are required to apply the modified comparative fault rule in injury lawsuits.
 When you talk to an insurance adjuster about your claim, don’t be surprised if the adjuster brings up the comparative fault rule as well.

 Michigan uses a “no-fault” system when it comes to auto insurance,

 meaning that in most accidents, each party’s insurance provides coverage